Del Amo Fashion Center: Mills renovation

-In early 2002, The Mills Corporation acquired Del Amo Fashion Center from Glazer's family for $420 million (USD).
-Subsequently, Mills sold a half-interest in the property to institutional investor funds managed by JPMorgan Fleming, before, in June 2005, initiating a $160 million redevelopment including demolition and redevelopment of the former northeastern wing where Montgomery Ward and Woolworth's had been located, the renovation of 670000 sqft of existing space and the addition of another 100000 sqft.
+In early 2002, The Mills Corporation acquired Del Amo Fashion Center from Glazer's family for $442 million.
+Subsequently, Mills sold a half-interest in the property to institutional investor funds managed by JPMorgan Fleming, before, in December 2004, initiating a $160 million redevelopment including demolition and redevelopment of the former northeastern wing where Montgomery Ward and Woolworth's had been located, the renovation of 670000 sqft of existing space and the addition of another 100000 sqft.
 Robinsons-May converted to a second full-line Macy's West on September 9, 2006, called Macy's South, while Macy's Apparel was renamed Macy's North.